Enter The World of Online Audiology

 Most hearing tests run progressively step by step at a different volume or

 frequency to evaluate patient feedback at a varied rate.
-We needed a way to
+We needed a method to

-display the volume and frequency elevation so the operator can evaluate
+display the volume and frequency in a vertical flow chart so the operator can evaluate

-the result instantly and take next action without any delay.
+the result visually and be able to take next action with minimal delay.

 SIMULATING REAL WORLD SCENE